-There are just some trails that you keep coming back to no matter how many times you’ve hiked it.
+There are just some trails you keep coming back to, no matter how many times you’ve hiked them.
 Mount Si is one of those trails for me.
-It is a phenomenal spring and early summer trail for me to get back into backpacking shape.
+It is a phenomenal spring and early summer trail for me to get back into backpacking shape after being a couch potato all winter.

 Region: Snoqualmie Pass